 Standalone UI.
 Conway gets its own dedicated sidebar in Claude’s interface, separate from standard chat.
 The sidebar organizes into three sections: Search (with experimental hotkeys), Chat (the main conversation view), and System (a configuration hub for managing the agent’s behavior and connections).

 Always-on operation.
-Unlike session-based interactions that end when you close the browser, Conway instances persist.
-They can remain active continuously, processing tasks, monitoring external systems, and maintaining state across sessions.
+Unlike session-based interactions that end when you close the browser, Conway instances persist and remain active continuously, processing tasks, monitoring external systems, and maintaining state across sessions.
+36Kr describes this as Claude going “permanent online” — a fundamental shift from reactive to proactive.

 Webhook activation.
-Conway exposes public URLs that external services can call to wake the instance.
+Conway exposes public URLs that can wake the instance when external services call them.
 This enables event-driven operation — a GitHub push, a Slack message, a monitoring alert, or a cron job can trigger Conway to act without human intervention.
 Service-level toggles control which triggers are active.
+A follow-up report revealed that webhooks use cryptographic signature verification and a secret key signing mechanism to ensure only trusted senders can invoke them.

 Chrome integration.
-Direct browser connectivity allows Conway to operate Chrome, navigate websites, fill forms, extract data, and interact with web applications — extending its capabilities beyond API calls into visual web interaction.
+Direct browser connectivity allows Conway to operate Chrome, navigate websites, fill forms, extract data, and interact with web applications — enabling what the TestingCatalog follow-up describes as “multi-step web tasks autonomously”.

 Claude Code integration.
 Conway incorporates Claude Code’s code execution capabilities, enabling multi-step task automation, repository management, and autonomous development workflows within the persistent environment.